trantlabs/missing-native-js-functions/README.md

 # missing-native-JS-functions

-mnJSf that should be the base lib for every JS project
+mnJSf that should be the base lib for every JS project whether for browser or nodejs

-This library extends the property of `Array`, `Object` and `Array`
+This library extends the properties of `Array`, `Object`, `Promise`, `Global` and `String`

 ## Installation